sardana-org/sardana-followup/20171211/AGENDA.md

 To be held on 14.12.2017 at 14:00

 # Agenda
-1. Presentation of a Sardana feature (it will be decided before the meeting)
+1. Presentation of a Sardana feature: Spock Logging
+2. Requirements and needs for 2D and Lima integration in Sardana (5 min per Institute)
-2. Report user's experience - round table.
+3. Report user's experience - round table.
-2. Review status of collaborative developments identified in previous meeting.
+4. Review status of collaborative developments identified in previous meeting.
-3. Propose new development, enhancement or bug fix, for collaborative development
+5. Propose new development, enhancement or bug fix, for collaborative development
-4. Try to share the pending PR between the integrators.
+6. Try to share the pending PR between the integrators.
-5. Any other topic...
+7. Any other topic...